 “I forgot about that.
 Your house isn’t really yours anymore.
 That means we won’t be able to use it.”

 “It still is ours.
-Dad said the sale won’t close, or something like that, until December first.
+Dad said the sale won’t close, that means the new buyer owns it, until January first; that was the way they wanted it.
 That means it’s ours until then.”

 We talked to Aunt Nora and Uncle Dennis and they thought our party ideas were excellent.
 Aunt Nora phoned my mom and they agreed that our house would be best for the party.
 She handed me the phone.
 “Your mom wants to talk to you, Tony.”